akio-tomiya/Gaugefields.jl/docs/src/mpi.md

 The simulation source is selected by `process_grid`; JACC determines where its arrays and kernels run.

+MPI.jl is optional.
+Ordinary serial CPU and single-GPU programs do not need it.
+MPI applications must load MPI before constructing an MPI-backed field.
+Gaugefields calls `MPI.Init()` lazily on first MPI use and never calls `MPI.Finalize()`.
+Call `MPI.Init(...)` explicitly first when custom initialization options such as the thread level are needed.

 ## Complete MPI example

 The application environment must list MPI and JACC directly: